stephenturban/139DreamTeam/README.md

-# 139DreamTeam

-# Team member: Stephen Turban

-# Team member: Kojin

-# Team member: Angelina

-# Team member: Ezinne

 #Public Schools in the Private Market:
 #Predicting Future Earnings Based on College Type

+Team members: Stephen Turban, Kojin, Angelina, and Ezinne

 #Research Question and Motivation